Alsace

 Culture

-Flammekueche (or tarte flambée) in Alsace is arguably the iconic dish, but it might surprise you to learn that the pretzel is a symbol of the region.
+Flammekueche is arguably the iconic dish, but it might surprise you to learn that the pretzel is a symbol of the region.

 Renowned around the world for their subtlety and elegance, Alsace is known for whites with pinot noir the only red from the region.